6 Things to consider when buying a holiday home

 - In the first year, your property is considered under probation and should only be let to full paying tourists and holiday-makers

-As with any investment, you should take steps to protect it and that’s why holiday home insurance is key.
+As with any investment, after buying a holiday home, you should take steps to protect it and that’s why holiday home insurance is key.

 As with financing, a holiday-let insurance policy will vary from a standard one.
 You won’t always be there and you could encounter one of a myriad of problems, from accidental damage from guests to fire and theft.

 Because you’ll only use your holiday home infrequently, maintenance issues that would usually get spotted and sorted within a few days may go unchecked for weeks, if not months.
 For example, a small leak could be a burst pipe waiting to happen.

 It’s because of these reasons and more, that you need specific holiday home insurance, as most insurers won’t cover unoccupied homes (more than 30 days at a time) in a standard policy.

 If you’re letting a furnished property, then it’s worth considering a policy that covers both buildings and contents.
 If your property does get burgled or hit by a flood, you’ll have much less to worry.

 Look for holiday home insurance that covers:

 - Public liability (covers guests injured within your property)

 - Legal cover (protects against the cost of being sued)